Last revised June 22, 2022

 Any written notice you give us is effective when we actually receive it, and it must be given to us according to the specific delivery instructions provided elsewhere, if any.
 We must receive it in time to have a reasonable opportunity to act on it.
 Written notice we give you is effective when it is deposited in the United States Mail with proper postage and addressed to your mailing address we have on file.
 Notice to any of you is notice to all of you.

-Periodic statements for your account will be made available on a quarterly statement cycle.
+Periodic statements for your account will be made available on a monthly statement cycle.
 A statement will also be provided to you in any month that an electronic funds transfer takes place on your account.

-Your duty to report unauthorized signatures, alterations and forgeries – You must examine your statement of account with “reasonable promptness.”
-If you discover (or reasonably should have discovered) any unauthorized signatures or alterations, you must promptly notify us of the relevant facts.
-As between you and us, if you fail to do either of these duties, you will have to either share the loss with us or bear the loss entirely yourself (depending on whether we used ordinary care and, if not, whether we substantially contributed to the loss).
+these duties, you will have to either share the loss with us or bear the loss entirely yourself (depending on whether we used ordinary care and, if not, whether we substantially contributed to the loss).
 The loss could be not only with respect to items on the statement but other items with unauthorized signatures or alterations by the same wrongdoer.

 You agree that the time you have to examine your statement and report to us will depend on the circumstances, but will not, in any circumstance, exceed a total of 30 days from when the statement is first sent or made available to you.